joeycato/retroriffs/content/blog/stuff/hackday-strangergames/index.md

 television set makes numerous appearances throughout the episodes, so I figured including them would improve the immersion and effect. )

-Just as I experienced with [MyRetroTVs](https://www.myretrotvs.com), this project was an absolute joy to work on.
-And I'm very grateful for the
+This project was an absolute joy to work on.
+And I'm very grateful for the [recent](https://www.cnet.com/news/play-netflixs-atari-style-stranger-things-video-game/) [attention](https://www.popularmechanics.com/culture/tv/a24990/stranger-things-game/) it's [received](https://www.digitaltrends.com/gaming/netflix-stranger-things-atari-style-game/).
-[recent](https://www.cnet.com/news/play-netflixs-atari-style-stranger-things-video-game/) [attention](https://www.popularmechanics.com/culture/tv/a24990/stranger-things-game/)
-it's [received](https://www.digitaltrends.com/gaming/netflix-stranger-things-atari-style-game/).